 For laser- and extrusion-based Machines

-Leverage true 3D geometric analysis for full control over your machine’s toolpathing output
+Leverage true 3D geometric analysis for full control over your metal or plastic 3D printer toolpathing

-For additive manufacturing to support serial production, especially of many new part classes, toolpathing needs to be more sophisticated and automated.
-Dyndrite’s Toolpathing API enables fast and robust development of sophisticated toolpathing recipes for comprehensive additive software.
+For industrial 3D printing to support serial production, especially of many new part classes, toolpathing needs to be more sophisticated and automated.
+Dyndrite’s Toolpathing API enables fast and robust development of sophisticated toolpathing for comprehensive additive use cases.

 Deliver features other toolpathing solutions fail to detect.
 Produce thin-wall parts, overhangs and deliver support-free metal parts.
-Dyndrite changes the game by giving you control over parameter and toolpath development while maintaining your own IP.
+Dyndrite changes the game by giving you control over parameter and toolpath development while allowing you to develop and maintain your own IP.

 The Dyndrite Hybrid Geometry Core supports native 3D CAD geometry to provide a seamless workflow of spline and metadata inherent within your model.
 Maintain the integrity of native CAD-based spline and B-Rep data throughout the entire workflow while using metadata to automate your build preparation.
 CAD-based color metadata is maintained to establish specific print strategies across the part such as required surface finish and treatment of complex features.
 This metadata may also be used to automate the build prep process, including indicating type of supports, orientation, label placement, etc.